Olical/brainfucks/implementations/javascript/README.md

 This is the JavaScript reference implementation of my brainfuck interpreters.
 Install dependencies with `npm install` and execute with `./brainfuck.js [file]`.

-My initial attempt (860a93d643) was very dumb and synchronous, I want this second attempt to use immutable data structures and better asynchronous flow control.
-It got too stringy, so I'm going to rely on some libraries that make JavaScript slightly more bearable.
+My initial attempt (860a93d643) was very dumb and synchronous, it got too stringy, so I'm going to rely on some libraries that make JavaScript slightly more bearable.

 ## Application flow